 ← Back to blog index · 2026-05-10

-Bitfinex Funding vs Aave / Compound DeFi Lending — Why CeFi Funding Wins on Yield
+funding market vs Aave / Compound DeFi Lending — Why CeFi Funding Wins on Yield

 DeFi lending protocols like Aave and Compound are the entry-level choice for stablecoin yield — friendly UI, on-chain transparency, smart contracts proven over years.